Westfalen AG: Westfalen Group

 The Westfalen Group is operating with a total of 23 subsidiaries and associates in Germany, Belgium, France, the Netherlands, Austria and Switzerland – with more than 20 production sites located across Europe.

 Company logo

-The central component of the Westfalen AG word and image logo is a leaping, white horse on a red background.
+The central component of the Westfalen AG & Co.
+KG word and image logo is a leaping, white horse on a red background.
 From the founding of the company in 1923 until 2001, the horse in the logo leapt to the left and the whole image had a heraldic look.
 When the word and image logo was redesigned in 2001 the horse was reduced significantly, the heraldic elements were removed and now the streamlined horse leaps to the right.